 Fluoroscopy injection is mainly ordered and suggested by surgeons to assist in diagnosing the source of pain and is far better than injecting steroid-based injections.
 Fluoroscopic injections can provide long term relief to patients.

 There are various types of fluoroscopy-guided spinal injections and the surgeon would choose the best one suited for you.

 - Epidural steroid injections- This injection places the medication in the epidural space which surrounds the sac which contains the spinal fluid and the nerve roots.
 It thus spreads over a wide area and helps in the reduction of inflammation.

 - Nerve Root Block- This method places the medication directly adjacent to the nerve root which causes pain.
 This method is like a more targeted method and patients with multilevel spine problems may be highly benefited with this.

 - Facet injection- This injection places the medication directly to the facet joints of the spine.

 The procedure of joint injection with Fluoroscopic guidance

-A patient needs to visit the orthopedic surgeon who will connect with various radiologists and other specialists as this procedure requires the intervention of many specialists.
-The doctor will initially order an X-Ray, MRI, and other necessary tests and analyze the situation.
+A patient needs to visit the orthopaedic surgeon who will connect with various radiologists and other specialists as this procedure requires the intervention of many specialists.
+The doctor will initially order for an X-Ray, MRI and other necessary tests and analyse the situation.
 As the patient will enter the operation theatre, the procedure area’s skin will be cleaned and a sterile drape would be placed on it.

-Local anesthesia would be given and the radiologist would guide the needle into the area of the spine using X-ray guidance, that is fluoroscopy.
+Local anaesthesia would be given and the radiologist would guide the needle into the area of the spine using X-ray guidance, that is fluoroscopy.